google-marketing-solutions/vigenair/README.md

 <center><img src='./img/render-queue.png' width="600px" alt="Vigenair UI: Variants in the render queue" /></center>

 * Each variant added to the render queue will be presented as a card in a sidebar that will open from the right-hand-side of the page.
-The card contains the thumbnail of the variant's first segment, along with the variant title, list of segments contained within it, its duration and chosen render settings (audio settings, Demand Gen assets choice and desired formats).
+The card contains the thumbnail of the variant's first segment, along with the variant title, list of segments contained within it, its duration and chosen render settings (audio settings including fade out, Demand Gen assets choice and desired formats).
 * Variants where the user had manually modified the preselected segments will be displayed with the score greyed out and with the suffix `(modified)` appended to the variant's title.
 * Users cannot add the same variant with the *exact same segment selection and rendering settings* more than once to the render queue.
 * Users can always remove variants from the render queue which they no longer desire via the dedicated button per card.